Namecheap SSL is an application on Namecheap shared hosting servers to ease the SSL installation process.

 Once the SSL is installed, its status will become Active.
 Click the Sync button any time to force the status update.

-The Namecheap SSL plugin installs such certificates automatically on the corresponding domain or subdomain as soon as it is created and also enables HTTPS redirect.
+The Namecheap SSL plugin installs such certificates automatically on the corresponding domain or subdomain as soon as it is created if the domain is pointed to the hosting server.
+It also enables HTTPS redirect.
+Here's how it works:

 Step 1.
 Add a new subdomain in cPanel and click Create.